 Good Cottonseed Meal Varieties:

 When cotton is grown, it produces bolls.
 These bolls are filled with fine, soft material that grows over the seeds.
 If left in place, that soft cotton acts as a seed-dispersal method.

-Rather than allow those seeds to go to waste, since there’s too many to plant, we use them in other ways.
+Rather than allow those seeds to go to waste, since there are too many to plant, we use them in other ways.
 We extract oil from them, and the resulting meal has been used for animal fodder.
-But it makes great fertilizer, too!
+But it makes great garden fertilizer, too!

 How Is Cottonseed Meal Made?

 Once harvested, cotton goes through processing.
 First, it’s air-dried to make the material easier to process.
 Then it goes through the ginning process.

 A cotton gin pulls the fibers through fine-toothed combs that remove the seed.
 This also removes any remaining leaves or other plant waste from the soft cotton.

 While the rest of the cotton moves on through the process, we’re now left with an abundance of cotton seeds.
 These seeds go to another location to remove the hulls and extract the oils.

 Two forms of oil extraction processes are commonly used: solvent, or press.